Child’s body found in garden search after man and woman charged with neglect

 Police said the male suspect had been remanded following his appearance in court, while the woman is due to appear in court at a later date.

-Detective inspector Joe Davenport, from the force’s Public Protection Unit, said: “We have acted swiftly on information and our inquiries are ongoing to establish exactly what has happened.
+Detective Inspector Joe Davenport, from the force’s Public Protection Unit, said: “We have acted swiftly on information and our inquiries are ongoing to establish exactly what has happened.

 “I understand that this will come as a shock to the local community but I would ask you not to speculate on the circumstances.

-“We would encourage anyone who has any information to get in touch.”
+We would encourage anyone who has any information to get in touch.”